 Although secularism is increasingly more prominent in France, Catholic holidays continue to hold great significance.
 The Easter weekend is a family holiday that falls during the school holidays.

-It is generally a time for chocolate with Easter egg hunts and family lunches, complete with roasted lamb.
+It is generally a time for chocolate with Easter egg hunts and family lunches, complete with roast lamb.

 May